cjmartin/launchcalendar.org/_posts/2025-05-15-eris-test-flight-1.md

 description: >-
-  Gilmour Space Technologies' Eris Test Flight 1: the maiden orbital launch attempt by an Australian-made rocket from Australian soil, carrying a test payload to validate hybrid launch capabilities and gather data on the vehicle's systems.
+  Gilmour Space Technologies' Eris Test Flight 1: the maiden orbital launch attempt by an Australian-made rocket from Australian soil, carrying a test payload for the company's micro-satellite bus to validate hybrid launch capabilities, gather data on the vehicle's systems, and demonstrate the Eris hybrid rocket's ability to reach orbit.
 The mission is Australia's first sovereign commercial orbital launch attempt with a hybrid-powered rocket, lifting off from Bowen Orbital Spaceport.
 tags:
   - Eris
   - Gilmour Space Technologies